-Eyelander is an online game for children and young people with visual field loss caused by problems with how the brain processes vision.
-Eyelander was developed by WESC Foundation – The Specialist Centre for Visual Impairment.
-The game incorporates behavioural therapy that has been designed to improve the player’s speed and accuracy when finding objects.
-You can play the game on any (modern) web browser, with a mouse and keyboard.
+Eyelander is an online game for young people with partial vision loss caused by brain injury.
+The game was designed by WESC Foundation – The Specialist Centre for Visual Impairment.
+It includes gamified visual search training that can help improve the player’s ability to find objects in cluttered settings.
+You can play the game on a tablet or with a mouse and keyboard, on most modern browsers.

-You can find out more about hemianopia and cerebral vision impairment by following this link About Visual Field Loss.
+You can find out more about hemianopia and CVIs by following this link About Visual Field Loss.

 To play Eyelander you will need to create an account with a valid email address.

 Simply click on the Play button on the homepage and follow the registration instructions.

 It looks like your account is awaiting verification.Contact us

 The size of your game window suggests you're playing on a mobile platform.
 Unfortunately this game isn't playable on devices with small screens.

 Have you tried maximising the size of the window?